Leith Wheeler Investment Counsel Ltd. Purchases 790 Shares of Universal Health Services, Inc. (NYSE:UHS)

 In related news, Director Eileen C. Mcdonnell sold 296 shares of the firm’s stock in a transaction dated Monday, February 28th.
 The stock was sold at an average price of $141.17, for a total transaction of $41,786.32.
 The sale was disclosed in a legal filing with the SEC, which is available through this link.
 Company insiders own 13.40% of the company’s stock.

 A number of analysts recently issued reports on the company.
-Seaport Res Ptn cut Universal Health Services from a “buy” rating to a “neutral” rating in a report on Sunday, February 27th.
 Mizuho increased their price objective on Universal Health Services from $151.00 to $164.00 and gave the stock a “buy” rating in a report on Thursday, March 3rd.
+Barclays dropped their price objective on Universal Health Services from $160.00 to $141.00 and set an “underweight” rating on the stock in a report on Tuesday, December 21st.
+SVB Leerink increased their price objective on Universal Health Services from $136.00 to $139.00 and gave the stock a “market perform” rating in a report on Monday, February 28th.
 TheStreet raised Universal Health Services from a “c+” rating to a “b-” rating in a report on Monday, December 27th.
-Barclays dropped their price objective on Universal Health Services from $160.00 to $141.00 and set an “underweight” rating on the stock in a report on Tuesday, December 21st.
-Finally, Citigroup increased their price objective on Universal Health Services from $162.00 to $167.00 in a report on Tuesday, March 1st.
+Finally, Seaport Res Ptn cut Universal Health Services from a “buy” rating to a “neutral” rating in a report on Sunday, February 27th.
 Four analysts have rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company.
 According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of $152.58.

 Universal Health Services Company Profile (Get Rating)